History of Balochistan: Ancient history

-After the victory of the Mauryan Empire against the Greeks in the Seleucid–Mauryan war, much of Baluchistan came under the rule of Chandragupta Maurya of ancient India.
+After the victory of the Mauryan Empire against the Greeks in the Seleucid–Mauryan war, much of Baluchistan came under the rule of Chandragupta Maurya.
 Chandragupta and Seleucus made a peace settlement in 303 BCE.
-Selecucus Nucator ceded the satrapies, including those in Baluchistan to the expanding Mauryan Empire.
-The alliance was solidified with a marriage between Chandragupta Maurya and a princess of the Seleucid Empire.
+Seleucus I Nicator ceded the satrapies, including Gedrosia and Arachosia, to the expanding Mauryan Empire.
+The alliance was solidified with a marriage between Chandragupta Maurya and the Seleucids.
 The outcome of the arrangement proved to be mutually beneficial.
 The border between the Seleucid and Mauryan Empires remained stable in subsequent generations, and friendly diplomatic relations are reflected by the ambassador Megasthenes, and by the envoys sent westward by Chandragupta's grandson Ashoka.

-From the 1st century to the 3rd century CE, the region of modern Pakistani Balochistan was ruled by the Pāratarājas, the "Pātatahaa Kings", a Hindu dynasty of Indo-Scythian or Indo-Parthian kings.
+From the 1st century to the 3rd century CE, northern region of present-day Pakistani Balochistan was ruled by the Pāratarājas, the "Pātatahaa Kings", a dynasty of Indo-Scythian or Indo-Parthian origin.
 The Hindu Parata kings are essentially known through their coins, which typically exhibit the bust of the ruler with long hair in a headband on the obverse and a swastika within a circular legend on the reverse, written in Brahmi, usually silver coins, or Kharoshthi copper coins.
-These coins are mainly found in Loralai in today's western Pakistan.
-In 635 or 636 CE, the Hindu Brahman dynasty of Sindh controlled parts of Balochistan, under Chach of Aror.
+These coins are mainly found in Loralai in western Pakistan.
+There were five major Parataraja kings in the 2nd century; Yolamira, son of Bagavera, Arjuna, son of Yolamira, Hvaramira, another son of Yolamira, Mirahvara, son of Hvaramira, and Miratakhma, another son of Hvaramira.
+In 635 or 636 CE, the Hindu Chach dynasty of Sindh controlled Makran under Chach of Aror.

 Iranian Balochistan had some of the earliest human civilizations in history.
 The Burnt city near Dozaap (Zahidan) dates to 2000 BCE.
-All of what is now Baluchistan was incorporated in the Achaemenid, Seleucid, Parthian, and Sassanid Iranian Empires.
-There were five major Hindu kings in the 2nd century; Yolamira, son of Bagavera, Arjuna, son of Yolamira, Hvaramira, another son of Yolamira, Mirahvara, son of Hvaramira, and Miratakhma, another son of Hvaramira.
+All of what is now Baluchistan was incorporated in the Achaemenid, Seleucid, Parthian, and Sassanid empires.

+At the time of the Umayyad conquest of Sindh in the early 8th century, Zuṭṭ (Jats) populated Makran and Turan (including Qiqan, modern Kalat) as far as the east bank of Indus, where cities of Mansura and Multan were located.
+Makran had a significant number of Zuṭṭ at the time (or before) the Muslim conquest who had moved eastward into Sind as well in the following centuries.

 Medieval history

 Arab Caliphates

-Arab forces invaded Balochistan in the 7th century, converting the Baloch people to Islam.
-Arab rule in Baluchistan helped the Baloch people to develop their own semi-independent tribal systems, which stronger forces frequently threatened.

-In the 14th year of the Hijra, 636-6CE, Rai Chach marched conquered Makran.
+Arab forces invaded Makran, then a part of Sindh under Chach dynasty in the 7th century.
+In the 14th year of the Hijra, 636–6 CE, maharaja Chach marched and conquered Makran.
 However, in 643 the Arabs reached Makran.
-In early 644 CE, Caliph Umar sent Suhail ibn Adi from Bosra to conquer the Karman region of Iran.
-He was made governor of Karman.
-From Karman he entered western Baluchistan and conquered the region near Persian frontiers.
-Southwestern Balochistan was conquered during the campaign in Sistan that same year.
+In early 644 CE, Caliph Umar sent Suhail ibn Adi from Bosra to conquer the Kerman region in Iran.
+He was made governor of Kerman.
+From Kerman he entered Makran and conquered the region near Persian frontiers.
+Western Makran was conquered during the campaign in Sistan that same year.